 Professor of English and Comparative Literature, Columbia University, and Anne Whitney Olin Professor of English, Barnard College.
-Vernacular palaeolography, classical culture in the Middle Ages, romans d’antiquité, cultural imagination of disability.
+Vernacular paleography, classical culture in the Middle Ages, romans d’antiquité, cultural imagination of disability. email@example.com

-olim MHRA Research Associate in the French of England at York.
+Olim MHRA Research Associate in the French of England at York.
 Multilingual bible translation in England.
-Editions of La Lumere as lais prologue and a Middle English Appendix for Vernacular Literary Theory and Practices: The French of England, ed.
-Jocelyn Wogan-Browne, Thelma Fenster and Delbert Russell (forthcoming, see Publications).
+Editions of the prologue to La Lumere as lais and a Middle English Appendix for Vernacular Literary Theory and Practices: The French of England, ed.
+Jocelyn Wogan-Browne, Thelma Fenster and Delbert Russell.

 Translators for FRETS (French of England Translation Series)

-This series recognizes that the French literature of medieval England is a literature in its own right, worthy of translation and thus of the refreshed intercultural exchange and interliterary conversation that exists only with difficulty, or not at all, without translation.
-FRETS provides distinguished volumes in translations for all interested readers, including but not restricted to scholars and students.
-FRETS represents a first articulated effort to bring to speakers of English a considerably fuller understanding of medieval English culture and literature, so much of it in French, than that allowed by the very few well known works of the French of England hitherto translated into English (many times — such as Marie de France’s lais and the Chanson de Roland).
+This series recognizes that the French literature of medieval England is a literature in its own right, worthy of translation and thus of the refreshed intercultural exchange and interliterary conversation that can exist only with difficulty, or not at all, without translation.
+FRETS provides distinguished volumes in translation for all interested readers, including but not restricted to scholars and students.
+FRETS represents a first articulated effort to bring to speakers of English a considerably fuller understanding of medieval English culture and literature (so much of which is in French) than that allowed by the very few well-known works of the French of England hitherto translated into English (such as Marie de France’s lais and the Chanson de Roland).
 For more information, see the Publication page for FRETS.